texfaq/texfaq.github.io/FAQ-labelcount.md

 ---
+title:  Using labels as counter values
 section: Macro programming
 subsection: LaTeX macro tools and techniques
 date: 2014-06-10
 ---

-# Using labels as counter values

 Labels are tempting sources of ''numbers''&nbsp;&mdash; their most common use, after all, is simply to typeset a number.
 However, their seeming